alexlhf/peacelam-project/readme.txt

 9. Open a command prompt and change directory to the project's HOME directory.

 10. Execute "run.bat" or java -jar dist\project.jar in the project's HOME folder to run the program.

+B. Managing the system:
+1. In the MainView GUI, click Login and then enter username/password: director/123456.
+There are three users were created by default, namely director who is the Director, Mary who is system admin and Peter who is normal staff.
+Their passwords are 123456.

+2. Only system admin role and director role are allowed to create or delete staff.

+3. Any staff except director can use My Leaves view to apply for a leave from date X to date Y.

+4. Once a staff has applied for a leave, her supervisor can use Approve Leave view to see the staff's leave applications and has the options to
+"endorse" and "decline".

+i) If her supervisor endorses the leave, the leave will pass to her supervisor for further endorsement.
+Until all the direct/indirect supervisor of the staff has endorsed, the staff will see her result about her successful approval for her leave.

+ii) If anyone in the process declines the leave application, the staff will be notified and the leave application does not further pass up.

+5. The finalresult of the staff's leave applications will be displayed in My Leaves view.